-ObjectivesThe aim of the Summer School Entrepreneurship in Humanities, promoted by Fondazione Golinelli, is to support humanities scholars in identifying new entrepreneurial opportunities with a highly innovative profile, favoring the acquisition of interdisciplinary skills.
+ObjectiveThe aim of the Summer School Entrepreneurship in Humanities is to support humanities scholars in fostering the acquisition of interdisciplinary skills and identifying new entrepreneurial opportunities with highly innovative profiles.

 How It Works

-The summer school programme has a duration of 2 weeks.
-Each day is structured between
+- The summer school programme has a duration of 2 weeks, Monday thru Friday.

 - A certificate of completion will be issued at the end the course.